SaniaNisar/SaniaNisar/README.md

 <p align="center">
-  Motivated Software Engineering student from FAST NUCES, Lahore.
+  Software Engineer from FAST NUCES, Lahore.
 I'm passionate about learning new things and staying up-to-date with technology.
 I always look for opportunities that challenge my creativity, problem-solving, and analytical skills.
 </p>